baruuum/baruuum.github.io/_teaching/002_2019_MathRefresh.md

 year: 2019
 ---

+Lab Material for the Math Refresher (Instructor: Siwei Cheng) course taught in 2019 at NYU.
 Lecture notes introducing LaTeX, R, and Rmarkdown.

 <hr>